CashScript/cashscript/docs/sdk.md

 # The CashScript SDK
 ## Contract
 The `Contract` class allows you to compile CashScript files into `Contract` objects, from which these contracts can be instantiated and interacted with.
-These `Contract` objects can also be imported from an ABI JSON file, and exported to one, which allows you to store and transfer the contract definition in JSON format, so you don't need to recompile the contract every time you use it.
-For more information on ABIs, see [Application Blockchain Interface](#application-blockchain-interface).
+These `Contract` objects can also be imported from a JSON Artifact file, and exported to one, which allows you to store and transfer the contract definition in JSON format, so you don't need to recompile the contract every time you use it.
+For more information on Artifacts, see [Artifacts](#artifacts).

 ### Creating a Contract object
 Before instantiating a contract, first you need to create a new `Contract` object.
-This can be done by compiling a CashScript file, or by importing an ABI JSON file that was exported previously.
+This can be done by compiling a CashScript file, or by importing an Artifact file that was exported previously.

 ##### `Contract.fromCashFile(fn: string, network?: string): Contract`
 Compiles the CashScript file found at the path specified by argument `fn`.
 Optionally specify a network string (`'testnet'` or `'mainnet'`) to connect with.
 Returns a `Contract` object that can be further used to instantiate new instances of this contract.